No. 19 Louisiana-Lafayette holds off Georgia State in OT

 THE TAKEAWAY

-Louisiana-Lafayette: The Ragin’ Cajuns had a big scare in downtown Atlanta and likely will stay in the poll despite the close outcome.
-Their defense had an early takeaway when Chauncey Manac forced a fumble, and Percy Butler recovered the loose ball, but the offense couldn’t get any momentum going until Lewis directed the touchdown drive late in the second.
+Louisiana-Lafayette: The Ragin’ Cajuns likely will stay in the poll despite the close outcome.
+Their defense had an early takeaway when Chauncey Manac forced a fumble, but the offense couldn’t get any momentum going until Lewis directed the touchdown drive late in the second.
 After halftime, they ran off 21 straight points to take the 28-21 lead.

 Georgia State: The Panthers hardly looked like a team playing its opener.
 Georgia State had its first two games canceled because of the coronavirus pandemic.
 Instead, the Panthers came close to earning their second opening upset in two years following last year’s win at Tennessee.